sharmadeepesh/shortest-distance-calc/README.md

 <b>NOTE</b> : The script uses the module "Itertools" for the permutation of the coordinate_list.
 The module can be easily installed by entering the following command in the terminal:<br>
 <code>pip install itertools</code>
+<br>The route in the question can not be calculated with the Coordinate Geometry's distance formula.
+The questions says that the bus can only travel along straight lines along axis.
+For example, to reach from (0 0) to (1 1), the bus will first travel to (1 0) and then to (1 1), covering a distance of 2 units.